-pimd is a lightweight stand-alone PIM-SM v2 multicast routing daemon.
+pimd is a lightweight standalone PIM-SM/SSM v2 multicast routing daemon.
 It is the original USC (netweb/catarina.usc.edu) implementation of the protocol, RFC 2362.
 Today pimd strives for full RFC compliance, including RFC 4601, RFC 5059, and RFC 5796, with the v2.3.0 release supporting both PIM-SSM and IGMPv3.

 Protocol Independent Multicast, PIM, allows existing networks to route IP multicast, regardless of what unicast routing protocol is in use.
-It is designed to use the existing routing tables to make its multicast routing decisions.
+It is designed to use existing routing tables to make its multicast routing decisions.
 PIM-SM is suitable for sparsely located multicast subscribers, for dense mode operation mrouted is recommended, and for static multicast routing smcroute may be used.

 pimd was written by Ahmed Helmy, George Edmond “Rusty” Eddy, and Pavlin Ivanov Radoslavov.
 With contributions by many others, lately the most notable contributions have been by Markus Veranen and Mika Joutsenvirta.

 Issue tracker and GIT repository available at GitHub: